Swollen Eyes In Children: Causes, Homecare Tips & Treatment

 Image: Shutterstock

 If the chalazion is too large, it may cause blurred vision due to compressions against the eye.
 Rarely, the entire eyelid may become swollen during a chalazion.
-A chalazion is painless swelling, whereas stye is painful and often develops along the rim or edge of the eyelid.
+Chalazion in children is painless swelling, whereas stye is painful and often develops along the rim or edge of the eyelid.

 7. Dacryocystitis